Key Quote

 RAD — STAGNATE

-Scrooge begins the novella in a state of moral stagnation: he is fixed, rigid, and resistant to change.
-The narrator's list of adjectives — 'a squeezing, wrenching, grasping, scraping, clutching, covetous old sinner' — uses asyndetic listing (listing without conjunctions) to suggest that his miserliness is not a single trait but a total condition.
-He is completely calcified (hardened, rigid) in his selfishness.
+Scrooge begins the novella in a state of moral stagnationstagnation — A lack of growth, development, or change: he is fixed, rigid, and resistant to change.
+The narrator's list of adjectives — 'a squeezing, wrenching, grasping, scraping, clutching, covetous old sinner' — uses asyndetic listingasyndetic listing — listing without conjunctions to suggest that his miserliness is not a single trait but a total condition.
+He is completely calcifiedcalcified — Hardened; become rigid and unchanging in his selfishness.

 Key Words